veit/python-basics-tutorial/docs/libs/binary-extensions.rst

   contains a number of optimised data structures and algorithms, especially in the builtins and the modules ``collections`` and ``itertools``.

-  Occasionally the :term:`Python Package Index (PyPI)` also offers additional alternatives.
+  Occasionally the :term:`Python Package Index` (:term:`PyPI`) also offers additional alternatives.
 Sometimes a third-party module can avoid the need to create your own accelerator module.

 * For long-running applications, the JIT-compiled `PyPy
   <https://www.pypy.org/>`__ interpreter can be a suitable alternative to the